-The policy states that in addition to the formal

-education requirement, the applicant must have practised in a situation where he/she performed the role of a social service worker for at least 900 hours.
+The policy sets out that in addition to the formal education requirement, the applicant must have practised in a situation where he/she performed the role of a social service worker for at least 900 hours.
 The social service work practice can take place in the workplace or as part of an academic practicum experience which meets all the requirements or a combination of the foregoing.
 The requirement for social service work practice cannot be satisfied through volunteer work.

-During the 900 hours of practical experience, the applicant must have had direct responsibility for providing social service work services to individuals, dyads, families,groups, organizations and communities or any of the foregoing.
+During the 900 hours of practical experience, the applicant must have had direct responsibility for providing social service work services to individuals, dyads, families, groups, organizations and communities or any of the foregoing.
 All 900 hours of this practice must have been supervised by a social worker or social service worker.

-- d) Describe how your organization ensures that information used in the assessment about educational systems and credentials of applicants from outside Canada is current and accurate. - 1.
-College staff has attended conferences and webinars hosted by World Education Services (WES), Council on Licensure, Enforcement and Regulation (CLEAR), Federation of Associations of Regulatory Boards (FARB), National Organization for Competency Assurance (NOCA) and the Association of Social Work Boards (ASWB) to continue to build a knowledge base of current trends and proficiency. - 2.
-College staff, in assessing the larger number of applications from social work applicants, are building knowledge and experience in this area. - e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions. - 1.
-The Registration Regulation and Registration policies define acceptable academic programs: - has obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology; or - has obtained a diploma from a program offered in Ontario at a College of Applied Arts and Technology that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology; or - -has obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology.
+d) Describe how your organization ensures that information used in the assessment about educational systems and credentials of applicants from outside Canada is current and accurate.

+- 1. College staff has attended conferences and webinars hosted by World Education Services ("WES"), Council on Licensure, Enforcement and Regulation ("CLEAR"), Federation of Associations of Regulatory Boards ("FARB"), National Organization for Competency Assurance ("NOCA") and the Association of Social Work Boards ("ASWB") to continue to build a knowledge base of current trends and proficiency. - 2.
+College staff, in assessing the large number of applications from social work and social service work applicants, are building knowledge and experience in this area through research and contacts with Canadian and international academic institutions and accrediting bodies - e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions. - 1.
+The Registration Regulation and Registration policies define acceptable academic programs: These are: - has obtained a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or - has obtained a diploma from a program offered in Ontario at a College of Applied Arts and Technology ("CAAT") that is equivalent to a social service work program and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT"); or - -has obtained a diploma from a social service work program or an equivalent program offered outside Ontario and approved by Council as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").
+The Registrar is guided by the language in the Registration regulation.
+In order for an applicant to meet the requirements they must demonstrate that their academic qualifications and practical experience is substantially equivalent equal to the essential and material requirements of the qualifications required for a diploma in social service work from a social service work program in Ontario.
+The Registration Policy is based on the standards set by the Ministry of Training, Colleges and Universities.
+A substantial variance from the criteria may create inconsistencies in the registrar's reviews.
-The Registration Policy "Criteria for a Social Service Work Program or Equivalent Program offered outside Ontario to be Approved by Council as Equivalent to a Social Service Work program Offered in Ontario at a College of

-Applied Arts and Technology" sets out the requirements.
-To date, Council has approved that the diploma in social work program offered outside Ontario at Grant MacEwan College (formerly Grant MacEwan Community College), Alberta, as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology.
+The Registration Policy "Criteria for a Social Service Work Program or Equivalent Program offered outside Ontario to be Approved by Council as Equivalent to a Social Service Work program Offered in Ontario at a College of Applied Arts and Technology" sets out the requirements.
+To date, Council has approved that the diploma in social work program offered outside Ontario at Grant MacEwan College (formerly Grant MacEwan Community College), Alberta, as equivalent to a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").